 Each zone is served by at least one authoritative name server, which contains the complete data for the zone.
-To make the DNS tolerant of server and network failures, most zones have two or more authoritative servers.
+To make the DNS tolerant of server and network failures, most zones have two or more authoritative servers, on different networks.